staircase-dev/staircase/README.md

 ## Installation

-Staircase can be installed from PyPI:
+staircase can be installed from PyPI:

 ```bash
 python -m pip install staircase